 If it is possible for such a repentant person not to have saving faith, may I ask, What would he have done differently if he would have had saving faith?

 All this being so, we can safely and logically conclude that this repentant person mentioned by Ezekiel was one who believed.
 His faith resulted in his repentance and continued obedience.
 He was saved through faith by grace, as he was forgiven, and forgiveness can only occur because of grace.
 That is a picture of how salvation works and how it has always worked.
-“Let the wicked forsake his way, and the unrighteous man his thoughts; and let him return to the Lord, and He will have compassion on him; and to our God, for He will abundantly pardon (Is.
+As God said through Isaiah: “Let the wicked forsake his way, and the unrighteous man his thoughts; and let him return to the Lord, and He will have compassion on him; and to our God, for He will abundantly pardon” (Is.
 55:7).
 When such a person dies, he inherits eternal life.
 So “if you wish to enter into life,” as Jesus said, “keep the commandments” (Matt.
 19:17).
+It is just that simple.

-This may be different than the way salvation is proclaimed in modern America, but it does not differ from the salvation Jesus proclaimed.
-He continually called on people to repent, and told them, “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven; but he who does the will of My Father who is in heaven” (Matt.
+This may be different than the way salvation is often proclaimed today, but it does not differ from the salvation Jesus proclaimed.
+He continually called on people to repent, and He told them, “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven; but he who does the will of My Father who is in heaven” (Matt.
 7:21, emphasis added).
 How could He have said it more bluntly than that?
 The one who is saved is the one who keeps God’s commandments.
-Jesus proclaimed a salvation that was promised only to those who repented and obeyed, because only those kinds of people believed in Him.
+Jesus proclaimed a salvation that was promised only to those who repented and obeyed, because only those kinds of people actually believe in Him.

 Understanding Saving Faith